I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 Every booking is made on Merlijns website and Coen is the one who is at the other end.

-With the big cruise lines I’m sure they’re happy when they get a booking but you are just another reference number in a list or a mark on a graph, cruising on a small ship like this though it’s more like you’re a person, it’s hard to describe the feeling.
+With the big cruise lines, I’m sure they’re happy when they get a booking, but you are just another reference number in a list or a mark on a graph.
+Cruising on a small ship like this, though, feels more like you’re a person.
+It’s hard to describe the feeling.

-We ate in a restaurant by the river and I had a veggie burger and fries, not particularly German but it’s what I wanted and after all that cycling (70km so far) I gave my body whatever I wanted.
+We ate in a restaurant by the river, and I had a burger and fries.
+It’s not particularly German, but it’s what I wanted, and after all that cycling (70km so far), I gave my body what it wanted.

 We Got Back on The Bike